 Indian Airport Customs Declaration Form

-Additionally, passengers can use ATITHI’s mobile app to declare Indian customs any dutiable items and cash before flying to India.
+Additionally, passengers can use ATITHI mobile app to declare Indian customs any dutiable items and cash even before boarding the flight to India.

 Frequently Asked Questions

-How much liquor is allowed in international flights to India?
+How much liquor is allowed on international flights to India?

 International passengers are allowed to take up to 2 litres of Alcoholic Liquors, Wines or Beer without paying any Customs duty.